I’ve always loved the standard 52. 56, 60 wedge combination, but loft jacking kind of ruined this for me, and I suspect I’m not alone.

 Sand Wedge Lofts

 Sand wedge lofts are a bit tighter than what we find in the gap and pitching wedge.
 Why is that?
-Sand wedges need to have a certain amount of loft to get the ball up off the ground and get over the lip of the bunker.
+Sand wedges need to have enough loft to get the ball up and over the lip of the bunker.

 Sand wedge lofts range from around 54 to 58 degrees.
 There will be exceptions, but this is the sweet spot for trying to get out of a bunker or getting the ball to stop on the green.